waloodisky/kanji-counter/README.md

-This is made by ai (claude) i posted ot here for personal use
+This is made by ai (claude) i posted it here for personal use